akirayu101/samwize.github.com/source/_posts/2012-10-30-common-git-usage.markdown

+## On Color Options ##

+One of the most important [configuration](http://git-scm.com/book/en/Customizing-Git-Git-Configuration)

+	git config --global color.ui true

+With that, commands like `git diff` and `git log -p` looks better

+# What's changed ##

+Sometimes, you want to see what are the changes in your working directory (compared to HEAD/the last commit).

+	git diff somefile.py

+Or you want to see what are the overall changes between the last 2 commits

+	git whatchanged -n 1

+Then the actual code changes

+	 git log -p somefile.py

 ## Added new files, Updated changes, or Deleted files ##

 If you have added new files or updated tracked files